 The controllable costs are calculated based on an average of four years of historical data two years before the start of the RP.
-For the RP 2020-23, the controllable costs correspond to the companies' historical costs for the years 2014-17.
+For the RP 2024-27, the controllable costs correspond to the companies' historical costs for the years 2018-21.
 In cases where a company is newly established, or its O&M costs during the RP are assumed to deviate significantly from the historical data, the company's forecasts for this cost item can be used instead, which are then replaced with actual data after the period.

-An example of controllable costs is shown in the table below.
+An example of controllable costs is shown in the table below (Calculation of controllable OPEX).
 First, all components of OPEX are added into one post for the historical costs.
 The combined post is adjusted for some specific cost elements, including (among others) the non-controllable costs.
 In some cases, prior to the RP, the DSOs have the possibility of correcting historical values.

-56 Per half year = (age adjusted RABWACC)/2.
+58 Per half year = (age adjusted RABWACC)/2.